makerdao/mips/MIP0/mip0.md

 ### MIP0c1: Definitions of the Maker Improvement Proposal Framework

-- **Maker Improvement Proposals (MIPs)** are the preferred mechanism for improving Maker Governance and the Maker Protocol.
+- **Maker Improvement Proposals (MIPs):** are the preferred mechanism for improving Maker Governance and the Maker Protocol.
 Through an open and documented process, the goal is to collect as much community feedback as possible and reach the broadest possible consensus on how the Maker Protocol should evolve.
 A proposal clearly defines how and why Maker Governance or the Maker Protocol should be changed and ensures that this improvement is introduced in a responsible way, respecting the highest quality, security and community standards.
 -   **MIP0:** The genesis MIP defining the MIPs framework.
 This MIP defines all of the processes that are required for the implementation of future MIPs.
 -   **MIP Sets:** A MIP set is a group of several MIPs that are interdependent, in which without the entire set of MIPs existing, one or more MIPs in the Set become inconsistent, invalid or nonsensical.
 The intention is for MIP sets to together describe a single complex behaviour in such a way that allows each individual MIP to be written following the principle of Specificity but work together as a cohesive modular whole.
 -   **MIP Types:** MIPs are separated into a number of types, and each type has its own list of MIPs and processes.